Amazing History at Alum Spring Park

 Try and Try Again

 I found Alum Spring Park while searching for things to do and explore in Fredericksburg, Virginia.
-The first time that I attempted to Adventure through the park, we had just experienced heavy rains so the road through the park was closed, and I wasn’t sure if there were any hazardous areas in the park so I didn’t want to take my chances beyond the entry point of the park.
+The first time that I attempted to Adventure through the park, we had just experienced heavy rains so the road through the park was closed.
+I wasn’t sure if there were any hazardous areas in the park so I didn’t want to take my chances beyond the entry point.
 The second time that I attempted to Adventure through the park, it had just snowed, so the ground was very slick.
 Snow and ice are a new concept to this California girl, so I was not prepared for it.
 I took a few snapshots of the entry point and the walking bridge, but that was the furthest I got.
 Luckily, I finally had a decent opportunity this past weekend and I decided that short of a huge disaster, I was DEFINITELY exploring the park.

 When I first arrived, I noticed that the gates were actually open, but the water was still flowing over the roadway.
 Evidently that’s normal, because I watched several cars drive through to the parking area on the other side.
 I was not that brave, so I parked in a small lot adjacent to the park.
 The very first thing that you notice in the park is how loud and soothing the water is.
 Hazel Run is the name of the body of water that flows through Alum Spring Park and according to information gleaned from the City of Fredericksburg’s website, the Powhatan Indians gathered clay from the banks of Hazel Run.
 I was unable to find any documented truth to that claim, but it is known that the Powhatan lived in this area of Virginia, so it’s not a far stretch.